-Local artists have often been accused of lacking content with regional and global appeal but one would expect a group like Sauti Sol, which has raised the bar in the industry and is also one of the most sought after local group to feature somewhere.
+Local artists have often been accused of lacking content with the regional and global appeal but one would expect a group like Sauti Sol, which has raised the bar in the industry and is also one of the most sought-after local groups to feature somewhere.

 Below is the list of the top 10 richest musicians in Africa

 Akon has over 35 million albums sold worldwide.
 He has won numerous awards including five Grammy Award nominations and has 45 Billboard Hot 100 songs under his belt.
 He tops the list according to Forbes Africa.

 Black coffee, Nkosinathi Maphumulo, is famed for bringing South Africa’s house music on the global map.
 His music is popular across the globe and last year he became the first South African artist to win a BET award.

 Black coffee has collaborated with international superstars like Alicia keys, drake and usher among others.

 He has released more than 43 albums and performed with Marvin Gaye, Dizzy Gillespie, The Byrds, Fela Kuti, Paul Simon, Stevie Wonder and Miriam Makeba.

 He was nominated for a grammy for his 2010 album Jabulani in the Best World Music category.